transparency-treasury/developer-hub/explore.md

 ##### Revenue Collections Management (CIR) <a></a>

-The Fiscal Service administers the world’s largest government funds collections system through a network of more than 10,000 financial institutions.
+The Bureau of the Fiscal Service administers the world’s largest government funds collections system through a network of more than 10,000 financial institutions.
 The bureau collects federal revenues, such as individual and corporate income tax deposits, customs duties, fees for government service, fines, and loan repayments.

 ###### Query the CIR data